Search for cities, countries, lakes and rivers

 Water Temperature Chart for Ulster River Over the Last 30 Days

-Today the water temperature in Ulster River is higher than the same day in previous years.
-The water temperature range here in April is from 7°C to 13°C. The water temperature has decreased over the past 7 days but has increased over the past month.
+Today the water temperature in Ulster River is lower than the same day in previous years.
+The water temperature range here in October is from 8°C to 13°C. The water temperature has decreased over the past 7 days but has increased over the past month.

 The forecasted water temperature values for Ulster are presented in the table below.